acactown/simple-pipeline-poc/NOTES.md

 - Depends on both `super-linter` and `commitlint` jobs passing
 - Sets executable permissions using `make permissions`
 - Runs all unit tests using `make test`

+### 4. Build Job

+Builds the project's macOS package:

+- Depends on the `test` job passing
+- Builds the macOS package using `make pkg-ubuntu`
+- Uploads the package to the release

 ### Running the Pipeline